Skip to main content

 How much downtime should I plan for?

 Depends on the treatment.
-For most lasers: 1–3 days of mild redness or small scabs.
-For ablative resurfacing: 7–10 days where you cannot go out without obvious healing.
+For most lasers: 1 to 3 days of mild redness or small scabs.
+For ablative resurfacing: 7 to 10 days while the skin is visibly healing, then redness that can take 2 to 3 weeks to settle fully.
 For most injectables: you can return to work the same day.

 How strict is the sun rule?